 On December 23, 2013, the Company issued 450,224 shares of restricted stock to employees and 79,067 shares of restricted stock to non-employees at a grant date fair value of \$7.42 per share.
-The aggregate grant date fair value for the shares of restricted stock issued on December 23, 2013 totaled approximately \$3.9 million The awards of restricted stock contain a performance condition wherein vesting is contingent upon the Company's consummation of a liquidity event, as defined, prior to the fifth anniversary of the date of grant.
+The aggregate grant date fair value for the shares of restricted stock issued on December 23, 2013 totaled approximately \$3.9 million.
+The awards of restricted stock contained a performance condition wherein vesting is contingent upon the Company's consummation of a liquidity event, as defined, prior to the fifth anniversary of the date of grant.
 Certain of the awards of restricted stock have a requisite service period that was complete upon grant.
 The remainder of the awards of restricted stock have a requisite service period of four years whereby the award vests 25% on the one year anniversary of the Vesting Commencement Date (as defined), then ratably on the first day of each calendar quarter for 12 quarters, subject to continuous service by the individual and achievement of the performance target.
 Due to the nature of the performance condition, the Company had concluded that the performance condition was not probable of achievement and therefore, recognition of compensation cost had been deferred until the occurrence of a liquidity event, as defined.
-The liquidity event occurred upon the closing of the IPO on March 25, 2014.
-Accordingly, the Company recognized approximately \$0.1 million of compensation expense on March 25, 2014 related to the restricted stock awards with a requisite service period that was complete upon grant.
+The liquidity event occurred upon the closing of the Company's IPO on March 25, 2014.
+Accordingly, the Company recognized \$0.1 million of compensation expense related to the remainder of the restricted stock awards with a requisite service period that was complete upon grant.
 Compensation expense related to the remainder of the restricted stock awards is being recognized over the associated requisite service period commencing on March 25, 2014.
+The Company recorded approximately \$61,000 of stock-based compensation expense related to restricted stock during the third quarter of 2015 and approximately \$0.6 million of stock-based compensation during the first nine months of 2015.